 Style of service

 There are two ways of serving your wedding breakfast, a buffet or a sit-down meal, both of which have pros and cons when it comes to your budget.
-For example, for a sit-down meal, you would have to factor in the wages of the waiters, as you would need one server per 11 guests and the waiters can earn up to £18 per hour.
-Alternatively, you can serve your guests a yummy buffet, which won’t need servers, but might require more food than a sit-down meal!
-So really, it is a question of what you and your beloved prefer and the quotes that you receive from your vendors!
-A little tip from us, if you really want the official feel of a sit-down meal but are limited by your budget, have guests carve up and serve their own food!
+For example, for a sit-down meal, you would have to factor in the wages of the waiters (its recommended to have 1 per 11 guests).
+Alternatively, you can serve your guests a yummy buffet, which won’t need servers, but might require more food!
+So really it’s a question of preference and what your venue allows.

 |London Hotel||Country House(catering and venue hire)||Country House (just catering, venue hire is £6,950 for a Saturday in summer)|